AJ1897/RL-Projects/README.md

 # RL-Projects-Python-PyTorch
-The Projects mentioned in this repository have been worked on as part of course - Reinforcement Learning(DS-595/CS-525) by Prof. Yanhua Li
+The Projects mentioned in this repository have been worked on as part of course - Reinforcement Learning(DS-595/CS-525) by Prof. Yanhua Li.
+Each of the project focuses on a different aspect of Reinforcement Learning.
+All the projects barring Project 4 have been performed individually.

 ## Setup
 - Ubuntu 18.04